Chemical-free Invasive Species Removal

 Capozzi Park, Bridgeport, CT

-In the winter of 2018 we conducted a vegetation survey which revealed that the park is heavily dominated by non-native invasive species such as Artemisia vulgaris (Mugwort), Lonicera japonica (Japanese Honeysuckle), Rosa multiflora (Multiflora Rose), and Ailanthus altissima (Tree-of-Heaven).
-Artemisia vulgaris and Lonicera japonica in particular dominate large areas of understory.
-Ailanthus altissima occupies a quarter to a third of the canopy layer.
-During our field work we marked A. altissima at breast height with spray paint blaze.
-Over 50 A. altissima individuals of varying diameter were found on site.
+In the winter of 2018 we conducted a vegetation survey which revealed that Capozzi park was heavily dominated by non-native invasive species such as Artemisia vulgaris (Mugwort), Lonicera japonica (Japanese Honeysuckle), Rosa multiflora (Multiflora Rose), and Ailanthus altissima (Tree-of-Heaven).
+During our field work we marked A. altissima for future removal by the grounds crew.
+We also used the results of our survey to recommend a long-term invasive species removal and management plan, which will later support a native species planting design.